BORN AGAIN VS HOLY SPIRIT BAPTISM

 The all important question we must now settle is how to be filled with the Holy Spirit.
-Seeing we have been born-again, God would like us to also experience the Spirit's baptism.
-But there are certain conditions that must be met before we can partake in this free gift, since even a free gift requires an extended hand.
-So what does it take to be full of the Holy Spirit?
+Seeing we have been born again, God would like us to also experience the Spirit's baptism.
+But there are certain conditions that must be satisfied before we can partake in this free gift, since even a free gift requires an extended hand.
+So what does it take to be filled with the Holy Spirit?

 But let him ask in faith, nothing wavering.
 For he that wavereth is like a wave of the sea driven with the wind and tossed (Jas 1:6).

 Jesus said unto him, If thou canst believe, all things are possible to him that believeth.
 And straightway the father of the child cried out, and said with tears, Lord, I believe; help thou mine unbelief... ...According to your faith be it unto you (Mar 9:23-24; Mat 9:29).

 ...There was in a city a judge, which feared not God, neither regarded man: And there was a widow in that city; and she came unto him, saying, Avenge me of mine adversary.
 And he would not for a while: but afterward he said within himself, Though I fear not God, nor regard man; Yet because this widow troubleth me, I will avenge her, lest by her continual coming she weary me.
 And the Lord said, Hear what the unjust judge saith.
 And shall not God avenge his own elect, which cry day and night unto him, though he bear long with them?
 I tell you that he will avenge them speedily.
 Nevertheless when the Son of man cometh, shall he find faith on the earth?
 (Luke 18:1-8).